Snake-Championship/issues/README.md

-# issues
-Report Snake Championship issues here :)
+If you're experiencing a problem with Snake Championship, please report it here.
+Thank you! :)